iggredible/Learn-Vim/ch26_vimscript_variables_scopes.md

 " Undefined variable error
 ```

-The `Consume` function can be called directly and it increments as expected.
-When you try to read `s:dozen` directly, Vim won't find it because you are out of scope. `s:dozen` script variable is only accessible from inside `script.vim`.
+When you call `Consume`, you see it decrements the `s:dozen` value as expected.
+When you try to get `s:dozen` value directly, Vim won't find it because you are out of scope. `s:dozen` is only accessible from inside `dozen.vim`.

-Each time you source the `script.vim` file, it resets the `s:dozen` counter.
+Each time you source the `dozen.vim` file, it resets the `s:dozen` counter.
 If you are in the middle of decrementing `s:dozen` value and you run `:source dozen.vim`, the counter resets back to 12.
 This can be a problem for unsuspecting users.
 To fix this issue, refactor the code:

 ```
 if !exists("s:dozen")